cs4241-19a/a1-gettingstarted/README.md

 - **Implemented Two Different Data Display Options**: one being lists and the other being a table

 ### Design Achievements
-- **Complete Re-Vamp / CSS Stylesheet**: Scraped the original format given and took it upon myself to completely change it to my liking
+- **Complete Re-Vamp / CSS Stylesheet**: Scraped the original format given and took it upon myself to completely change it suit the eye
 - **New Font**: imported a font called 'Montserrat' through Google Fonts,
 - **Hover Capability**: implemented hover capabilites to make the website more interactive and less 'cluttered'